denliehoo/multi-swap/README.md

   - Solution is TBC

 ## Note / KIV:
-- NIL
+- In phase 1 release, have removed all the other assets from select asset modal in swap from except for the native asset (e.g. ETH or FTM) to ensure user doesn't select anything else from swap from
+  - To revert the change, Search for the comment: // setCombinedAssetList(combinedAssetListTemp)
+  - uncomment the that line
+  - comment out the line below that

 ## Low Priority Items:
-- add swap history and save it locally (use redux persist); history can access from nav bar
 - Optimisation/Reducing API Calls: find a way to cache/store the balances for a time period (e.g. 1 min) or when a swap is initiated on the platform.
 Meaning that instead of checking the API for balances directly, it should check the cache and the store it.
 Then, when opening the asset modal in another location, it should check if the time period (e.g. 1 min) is up OR if a swap is initiated on the platform.
 If that is the case, then check the API agian.
 Else, display the cached/stored information.
+- add swap history and save it to a database; history can access from nav bar
+- Refactor backend to C#
+- Proxy set up for smart contract

 # Done: